Invariant Policy Learning: A Causal Perspective: Invariant Policies for Distributional Robustness

 An environment $e \in \mathcal{E}$ is said to be a confounding removing environment if for all $\pi\in\Pi$ it holds that

-for all strongly non-invariant variables $X^j$, where $\mathcal{G}^{\pi, e}$ is the graph induced by the SCM $\mathcal{S}(\pi, e)$. \end{definition} The two d-separation statements in Definition~\ref{def:conf-removing} are in different graphs: Both graphs $\mathcal{G}^S$ and $\mathcal{G}^{\pi,e}$ are subgraphs of $\mathcal{G}$.
-The distinction that is important for this definition is that while $\mathcal{G}^S$ contains all edges between the context variables $(X, U)$ that appear in at least one environment, the graph $\mathcal{G}^{\pi,e}$ only contains the edges that are active in the environment $e\in\mathcal{E}$.
-A similar notion of confounding removing environments is used in \citet{christiansen2020causal} in the setting of prediction.
-To give an example, consider the graph $\mathcal{G}^S$ in Example~\ref{ex:cf_cb} (see Figure~\ref{fig:graph-exp1}).
-For any subset $S$ where $\{1\} \subseteq S$ the path $e \rightarrow X^1 \leftarrow U \rightarrow R$ is open, and therefore $X^1$ is strongly non-invariant.
+for all strongly non-$d$-invariant variables $X^j$, where $\mathcal{G}^{\pi, e}$ is the graph induced by the SCM $\mathcal{S}(\pi, e)$. \end{definition} The two d-separation statements in Definition~\ref{def:conf-removing} are in different graphs: Both graphs $\mathcal{G}^S$ and $\mathcal{G}^{\pi,e}$ are subgraphs of $\mathcal{G}$.
+The distinction that is important for this definition is that while $\mathcal{G}^S$ contains all edges between the covariates $(X, U)$ that appear in at least one environment, the graph $\mathcal{G}^{\pi,e}$ only contains the edges that are active in the environment $e\in\mathcal{E}$.
+Furthermore, to provide more understanding of the strongly non-$d$-invariant variables, we characterize a graphical criterion for such variables in Appendix~\ref{sec:sb_invariance}.
+There we show that the strongly non-$d$-invariant variables are the variables that are directly affected by $e$ and are confounded with $R$ through $U$, and descendants of such variables.
+These strongly non-$d$-invariant variables should not be included if one wants to find $d$-invariant sets.
+For example in Figure~\ref{fig:example1c}, the variable $X^1$ is strongly non-$d$-invariant and the $d$-invariant sets $\{X^2\}$ and $\{X^2, X^3\}$ are the sets that do not contain $X^1$.

+To give an example of a confounding removing environment, consider the graph $\mathcal{G}^S$ in Example~\ref{ex:cf_cb} (see Figure~\ref{fig:example1b}).
+For any subset $S$ where $\{1\} \subseteq S$ the path $e \rightarrow X^1 \leftarrow U \rightarrow R$ is open, and therefore $X^1$ is strongly non-$d$-invariant.
 A confounding removing environment is an environment that removes the incoming edge from $U$ to $X^1$.
 In such an environment, the variable $X^1$ does not contain any information about the reward $R$.
-Since $R \ci_{\mathcal{G}^{\emptyset}}e\mid X^2$, $X^2$ is not strongly non-invariant.
+A similar notion of confounding removing environments is used in \cite{christiansen2020causal} in the setting of prediction.

-The existence of confounding removing environments implies that at least in some of the environments it is impossible to benefit from a non-invariant policy.
-To ensure, that one cannot benefit in the worst case, we therefore introduce the following assumption.
+The existence of confounding removing environments implies that at least in some of the environments it is impossible to benefit from a non-$d$-invariant policy.
+To ensure that one cannot benefit in the worst-case, we therefore introduce the following assumption.